 Administrators can now manage multiple Private Marketplace catalogs

-AWS Marketplace now enables administrators to create unique sets of distinct curated, third-party products for different AWS Marketplace accounts in their organization.
+AWS Marketplace now enables administrators to create unique sets of distinct curated, third-party software products for different AWS Marketplace accounts in their organization.
 This launch expands the Private Marketplace functionality by empowering administrators to scale their software governance for diverse user groups, increasing agility and enabling a faster software procurement process for their users.

 - An organization is a company or entity, and may contain multiple AWS accounts.
 Customers may organize their account using AWS Organizations.